There is no such thing as bipolar personality disorder.

 REPEAT: Bipolar disorder is NOT a personality disorder.1

-Bipolar (manic-depressive illness) is a mood disorder.
+Bipolar (manic-depressive illness) is an episodic mood disorder.

 It is because of this cycling that bipolar disorder was previously known as manic-depressive illness.

 One of the core features of bipolar disorder is that it is an EPISODIC illness, meaning that symptoms occur during discrete periods of time.